-Polar aurorae are a direct consequence of the dynamics of the plasma in the magnetosphere.
+Plain Language Summary Polar aurorae are a direct consequence of the dynamics of the plasma in the magnetosphere.
 The sources of mass and energy differ between the Earth's and Jupiter's magnetospheres, leading to fundamentally distinct auroral morphologies and very different responses to solar wind variations.
-Here we report on the imaging of all development stages of spectacular auroral events at Jupiter, called dawn storms, including, for the first time, their initiation on the nightside.
+Here, we report on the imaging of all development stages of spectacular auroral events at Jupiter, called dawn storms, including, for the first time, their initiation on the nightside.
 Our results reveal surprising similarities with auroral substorms at Earth, which are auroral events stemming from explosive magnetospheric reconfigurations.
-Our results show that, despite their major differences, the magnetospheres of the two planets can accumulate mass and energy in the tail of their magnetosphere until they release them in an explosive manner.
-In spite of their different scales and characteristics, this sudden reconfiguration of the magnetosphere triggers the same types of substorm-like aurora in the polar regions of both the Earth and Jupiter, suggesting that common universal processes are at play.
+These findings demonstrate that, whatever their sources, mass and energy do not always circulate smoothly in planetary magnetospheres.
+Instead they often accumulate until the magnetospheres reconfigure and generate substorm-like responses in the planetary aurorae, although the temporal and spatial scales are different for different planets.

-58 1.
-Introduction
+1. Introduction

-The specificity of the dawn storms among the various auroral morphologies at Jupiter was 59 recognized as soon as the first high resolution ultraviolet (UV) images of the aurorae on Jupiter 60 became available (Gérard et al., 1994).
-As observed from the Hubble Space Telescope (HST), 61 having only access to the Earth-facing side of the aurora, they consist of a thickening and a major 62 enhancement of the brightness of the dawn arc of the main auroral emission (main oval).
-They 63 seem to last for at least 1-2 hours (Ballester et al., 1996), but given the typical length of HST 64 sequences is ~45 minutes, HST could not provide a complete and uninterrupted view of the 65 process.
-Dawn storms are also characterized by clear signatures of methane absorption, 66 indicating that the charged particles causing them can precipitate deep below the methane 67 homopause, with energies up to 460 keV (Gustin et al., 2006) in the case of electrons.
-Based on 68 the large HST observation campaign carried out in 2007, dawn storms appeared rare (3 cases out 69 of 54 observations) and occurred independently from the state of the solar wind (Nichols et al., 70 2009).
-However, the dawn storm observed during the HST campaign supporting the Juno 71 mission as it approached Jupiter in 2016 occurred just as a coronal mass ejection hit Jupiter's 72 magnetosphere, re-igniting the debate on the relationship between dawn storms and solar wind 73 fluctuations (Kimura et al., 2017).
-So far, our understanding of dawn storms has been incomplete mainly because we have been unable to observe the whole extent of the event, both temporally and spatially.
-New data from the Juno mission reveal for the first time where and how the dawn storms start and their consequences.
+The specificity of the dawn storms among the various auroral morphologies at Jupiter was recognized as soon as the first high resolution ultraviolet (UV) images of the aurorae on Jupiter became available (Gérard et al., 1994).
+As observed from the Hubble Space Telescope (HST), having only access to the Earth-facing side of the aurora, they consist of a thickening and a major enhancement of the brightness of the dawn arc of the main auroral emission (main oval).
+They seem to last for at least 1-2 h (Ballester et al., 1996), but given the typical length of HST sequences is ~45 min, HST could not provide a complete and uninterrupted view of the process.
+Dawn storms are also characterized by clear signatures of methane absorption, indicating that the charged particles causing them can precipitate deep below the methane homopause, with energies up to 460 keV (Gustin et al., 2006) in the case of electrons.
+Based on the large HST observation campaign carried out in 2007, dawn storms appeared rare (3 cases out of 54 observations) and occurred independently from the state of the solar wind (Nichols et al., 2009).
+However, the dawn storm observed during the HST campaign supporting the Juno mission as it approached Jupiter in 2016 occurred just as a coronal mass ejection hit Jupiter's magnetosphere, re-igniting the debate on the relationship between dawn storms and solar wind fluctuations (Kimura et al., 2017).